5-Year Program (BA or BS) for Yale Undergraduates

 On This Page

-The School of the Environment offers joint degree, five-year options that culminate in a Baccalaureate and Master’s degree intended for students who want to pursue careers in an environmental field.
+The School of the Environment (YSE) offers joint degree, five-year options that culminate in a Baccalaureate and Master’s degree intended for students who want to pursue careers in an environmental field.
 The joint degree option is available to all undergraduates in Yale College and environmental studies majors at Yale NUS College.
 The program provides well-prepared students with accelerated graduate training in environmental science, management, and policy.
 Eligible students may apply for either a Master of Environmental Management (MEM) or Master of Environmental Science (MESc) degree.
 The program is built on careful integration of a student’s undergraduate curriculum with graduate requirements.
 Graduates have become highly successful leaders within governments, corporations, non-profit organizations, and academia.

-Yale students interested in the five-year joint degree program should apply to the program at the end of the fall semester of their senior year, or in the two years immediately following graduation.
+Yale students interested in the five-year joint degree program should apply to the YSE program at the end of the fall semester of their senior year, or in the two years immediately following graduation.
 Applicants interested in applying to the MESc should make an appointment to talk to the YSE Office of Admissions at firstname.lastname@example.org prior to applying.